How Long Does It Take To Get Money After A Settlement?

 - Child support

-These liens should all be resolved as soon as the settlement funds clear.
+These liens should all be resolved, often as soon as the settlement funds clear.
 Ignoring liens from government agencies, insurance carriers, or medical providers can trigger severe penalties.

 Step 4: Your Lawyer Also Deducts Legal Fees and Costs Before Cutting a Check

-Your attorney pays all liens and then deducts legal costs and fees for your settlement.
-These legal fees amount to a predetermined percentage of your settlement.
-This will be outlined in the original attorney-client contract.
+Your attorney pays all liens and then deducts legal costs and fees from your settlement.
+These legal fees amount to a predetermined percentage of your settlement, which will be outlined in the original attorney-client contract.

 Legal costs hinge on many variables specific to your case, including: